RCP should heed message and resign from Union cabinet: Kushwaha | Politics

 - India

-Union minister RCP Singh, who was recently snubbed by the JD(U) he formerly headed by being denied another term in the Rajya Sabha, should ''heed the message'' and resign from the cabinet, a key political aide of Bihar Chief Minister Nitish Kumar said on Monday.
+Union minister RCP Singh, who was recently denied another term in the Rajya Sabha by the JD(U) he formerly headed, should ''heed the message'' and resign from the cabinet, a key political aide of Bihar Chief Minister Nitish Kumar has said.

 JD(U) Parliamentary Board Chairman Upendra Kushwaha was responding to queries by reporters about Singh, whose Rajya Sabha term expires in July.
-As per the rules, a minister can occupy the post for a maximum period of six months unless he or she gets elected to either Houses of the Parliament.
+As per the rules, a minister can occupy the post for a maximum period of six months unless he or she gets elected to either House of Parliament.

 ''There is no technical problem as such if he (Singh) continues in his chair.
 But if he heeds the message and reads the political situation, it would be nice if he resigns,'' Kushwaha told reporters.